Skip to main content

 There are 6 options for kominka rentals available through the Ojika Island Tourism office, the largest of which can accommodate up to 6 people.
 Ichie-an is suitable for up to 3 people, with a spacious main room with a small kitchen, dining table, and living area.
 A fully renovated bath and restroom round out the comforts of this lovely and highly Instagrammable home.

 Spending a night alone is nice, but spending an evening making new friends can be even better.
 Just a minute or two down the road is Yanoya, another restored kominka.
 Yanoya is a guesthouse and the residence of a young couple who made Ojika their home in 2017.
-Guestrooms are available for up to 3 people (though restrictions are currently in place to prevent the spread of coronavirus), and guests can prepare a meal and eat together and participate in other host-led activities like fishing.
+Guestrooms are available for up to 3 people, and guests can prepare a meal and eat together and participate in other host-led activities like fishing.

 Staying solo at Yanoya on Ojika Island